-If you meet the Ministry of Health’s (MoH) eligibility criteria, NASC will meet with you to explore your support options and goals.
+If you meet the Ministry of Health’s (MoH) eligibility criteria, NASC will meet to explore your support options and goals.
 These may include:

 Feel free to get in touch with our Needs Assessment Service Coordination Team (NASC) if you or someone you care for is 0 – 65 years old and needs long term support for a physical, intellectual, neurological or sensory disability or condition.